omarfoz/cloud-certification-program/cloud-basics/lab-2/README.md

 On bluvalt click on dashboard
 ![](images/vdc2.png)

-Then click on Subscriptions then clcik on go to service
+Then click on Subscriptions then click on go to service
 ![](images/vdc3.png)
 login with your username and password
 ![](images/vdc3.gif)